 Figure 1 shows the procedure of the task.
-In the adaptation condition, at the beginning of each block, participants adapted to a horizontal Gabor patch (5 cpd) flickering at 7.5 Hz in a counterphase manner presented at the target location for 60 seconds.
+In the adaptation condition, at the beginning of each block, participants adapted to a 100%-contrast horizontal Gabor patch (5 cpd) flickering at 7.5 Hz in a counterphase manner presented at the target location for 60 seconds.
 Each trial started with 2s top-up phase to ensure a continuous adaptation effect throughout the block.
 In the non-adaptation condition, participants maintained fixation at the center for 20s (without Gabor) at the beginning of each block and for 2s at the beginning of each trial.

 After the top-up, there was a 300, 600 or 900 ms jitter before a tilted Gabor was presented for 100 ms. The fixation plus-sign turned green as a response cue.
 Participants had to judge whether the target was tilted clockwise or counterclockwise off horizontal or vertical in Experiments 1 and 2, respectively.
 In Experiment 3, they responded off horizontal or vertical in different experimental sessions.
 The tilt angle was 6° away from the horizontal line and 2.5° away from the vertical line.
-They were based on pilot data to ensure an adaptation effect while avoiding floor or ceiling performance.
+They were based on pilot data to ensure a similar adaptation effect while avoiding floor or ceiling performance and were within the neurons' tuning width, the same orientation 'channel' (165-167).

 A feedback tone was presented when participants gave an incorrect response.
 The target locations were blocked.
 Participants were asked to respond as accurately as possible while fixating at the center of the screen throughout the trial.
-A trial would be aborted and repeated at the end of the block if participants' eyes position deviated $\geq 1.25^{\circ}$ from the center from the onset of the adaptation top-up until the response cue onset.
+A trial would be aborted and repeated at the end of the block if participants' eyes position deviated ≥1.25° from the center from the onset of the adaptation top-up until the response cue onset.
 There were 48 trials in each block, 4 blocks (192 trials per location for each adaptation and non-adaptation conditions) were conducted consecutively at each location.